Cypher-Laboratory/nebula-vote/README.md

 - All polls and votes are recorded on StarkNet blockchain
 - Complete traceability and transparency
 - Results accessible via smart contracts
-- Anonymous reward distribution to voters
+- Private reward distribution to voters
 - Perfect for DAOs and community governance

 ### User Experience